Andrés Jaque

 'IKEA Disobedients'.
 Architectural archive, installation and performance on non familiar domestic urbanisms.
 MoMA Collection.
 2012.

 House in Never Never Land.
 Cala Vadella, San José (Ibiza).

-Andrés Jaque is a Spanish architect, writer and curator.
+Andrés Jaque is a Spanish architect, scholar, writer and curator.
 In 2016, he was awarded with the 10th Frederick Kiesler Prize for Architecture and the Arts., in 2024 he won the UNESCO Global Award for Sustainable Architecture, and in 2014, the Silver Lion to the Best Project at the 14th Venice Biennale.
 His work explores architecture as a cosmopolitical practice.
 In 2003, he founded the Office for Political Innovation, a transdisciplinary agency working in the intersection of design, research and environmental activism.

 Andrés Jaque is the Dean of Columbia Graduate School of Architecture, Planning and Preservation.